-Workshop applications for LEAD Winter are closed.
+Workshop applications for LEAD Fall are open!

 - Workshop: This 30-minute selection is most similar to the traditional in-person conference workshops.
 Workshop can be conducted either live or prerecorded.

 - Meet the Pros: What makes you a “pro”?
 Is it a project you executed seamlessly?
 An organizational technique that makes your meetings run smoothly?
 Share your tips in this LIVE abbreviated format—15 minutes plus a five-minute Q&A session.